elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 Packet delay is the sum of four sources

-1. Nodal processing
+1. Processing
     - Checking bit errors, determining output link (< microsecond)
-2. Queueing Delay
+2. Queueing
     - Waiting at output link
     - Congestion
-3. Transmission Delay
+3. Transmission
-    - Time for packet until transmission
+    - Time for packet until it is sent off (transmitted)
 4. Propagation
+    - Traveling to the next link takes time

 Packets have time-to-live which is a uint defining the max hops.
 If a router encounters a packet with a TTL of 1, it drops the packet and typically returns an error to the sender.
 Otherwise it propagates a packet with the TTL minus 1.

-Traffic intensity = Transmission Rate = Packet Length * Average Packet Arrival Rate / Link Bandwidth
+Traffic intensity (I) = Transmission Rate = Packet Length * Average Packet Arrival Rate / Link Bandwidth = `La/R` where L is packet length and R is transmission speed.

+Queueing Delay = I \* L / R(1 - I)

 - Transmission Rate ~= 0: small delay
-- Transmission Rate close to 1 but not large: large delay
+- Transmission Rate close to 1 but not larger: large delay
 - Transmission Rate > 1: infinite delay due to more work than servicing

 ### Real Internet Delays